a

 Doctor pointing out the components of a medical device management system

-Did you know that cybersecurity is addressed under ISO 13485:2016 Clause 7.3 requirements?
+Did you know that cybersecurity is addressed in ISO 13485:2016, Clause 7.3?

 Whether you are marketing a Medical Device Software (MDSW) product or a medical device where software drives or influences the device, you face cybersecurity issues.